martinivanalfonso/wonderq/README.md

 ## Features
 * Lightweight: Redis + ~200 lines of javascript
 * Atomic: messages are delivered only once to a consumer
-* High Performance: Send/receive 10000+ messages per second on an average machine
+* High Performance: send/receive 10000+ messages per second on an average machine
-* Linked List Structure: Fast operations O(1) to remove an add a message to the queue.
+* Linked List Structure: Fast operations O(1) to remove and add a message to the queue.
 * Visibility timeout for messages that are received but not proccesed
 * RESTful interface
 * Test Coverage

-## Endpoints
+## Endpoints Usage
-POST / Sumbit a string with the message/task/job
+POST "/" - Submit a string with the message/task/job

-GET / Request a json object with the next job, id and timestamp
+GET "/" - Request a json object with the next job, id and timestamp

-POST /jobdone/ Sumbit a json object identical to the one requested previously in order to delete it succesfully
+POST "/jobdone/" - Submit a json object identical to the one requested previously in order to delete it succesfully

 Detailed API Docs for routes can be found at ./server.js

 ## Installation

+Steps:
 `npm install`<br>
 `npm run postinstall`<br>
 `npm run start`<br>